zopefoundation/grokui.admin/README.rst

-.. caution:: This package is no longer maintained.
+**Caution!**

+This package is no longer maintained, its repository has been archived.
+If you want to work on it please open a ticket in https://github.com/zopefoundation/meta/issues requesting its unarchival.

 grokui.admin: A basic grok admin UI
 ***********************************